Complete Spinal Care

 I am scheduled for surgery, when should I stop taking my aspirin? - You should stop taking aspirin 5 days prior to surgery unless otherwise advised by your physician.

 When can I remove the dressing from my incision? - The dressing can be removed 1 or 2 days after surgery.
 At that time it is OK to shower but do not soak your incision or let it get submersed in water.
-If you have steri-strips and a dissolvable stitch, the steri strips can be removed in 7 to 10 days.
-If you have staples or a non-dissolvable stitch you will have an appointment to get them removed 10 days after surgery.
+If you have steri-strips and a dissolvable stitch, the steri strips can be removed in 7 to 10 days or when they begin to wear off.
+If you have staples or a non-dissolvable stitch you will have an appointment to get them removed 10-20 days after surgery.

 How long do I need to wear my brace? - If prescribed a corset brace for you lower back, wear it until it is discontinued at one of your post-op appointments.
 It is OK to remove the brace when you are in bed or in the shower unless otherwise directed.

-How much weight can I lift? - Do not lift more than 5 to 15 pounds after your surgery unless otherwise instructed.
+How much weight can I lift? - Do not lift more than 15 pounds after your surgery unless otherwise instructed.

 When can I drive? - It is best to avoid driving for the first 2 weeks after surgery, presuming that you were able to drive before surgery.
 You should not drive if you are taking narcotic pain medications.

 What type of exercises should I do? - In general it will be good for you to do some mild stretching and walking for the first 2 weeks after surgery.
-You were given a prescription for physical therapy at the hospital and you can begin physical therapy 2 weeks after your surgery.
+If you were given a prescription for physical therapy for after surgery you can begin physical therapy when instructed by your doctor.
 Take the prescription to the physical therapist of your choice unless otherwise directed.

 Can I sit in a chair? - Yes, however, make sure it does not put too much pressure on your back.
 Reclined positions are more preferable.